 Long thought to be more of a western states issue, water needs in Tennessee are increasing.
 There are several counties in Tennessee with current or long-term issues with water supply (Figure 2).
 Water needs forecasting even in relatively water-rich Tennessee must reach decades into the future to provide for economic growth and the health of its citizens.
-The Tennessee General Assembly has several Bills before them that are looking at the possibility of regionalization of water systems, water line extensions to areas with private wells and springs with low quantity or quality and the possibility of a stronger source approval standards and longer planning visions from the water systems.
+The Tennessee General Assembly has a Bill before them looking at the possibility of regionalization of water systems.
+There is also a push for a stronger Drought Management plan within the state.